ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r.md

 ---
 Have you ever tried installing drivers for your Nvidia GPU?
 The first time I tried it I spent the better half of an afternoon trying to get that done.
 And then once I realized I'd also have to recompile various packages to use GPUs, I was ready to give up.

-Things have gotten much better now.
+Things have gotten much better since then.

-In this post I'll be sharing an easy way to setup your R language Jupyter Notebooks to use GPUs.
-Though if you prefer to use R outside of a notebook, these instructions will let you do that too (there's just one step you'll want to skip).
+In this post I'll share an easy way to setup your R language Jupyter Notebooks to use GPUs.
+(Though if you prefer to use R outside of a notebook, these steps let you do that too)

 These instructions are a deep dive into one slide of [a talk I gave](https://youtu.be/FZvdaZ5jpXA) at Nvidia's GTC 2019 conference a few weeks ago.